-This edition was published by Pocket Books on May 12, 2009 in paperback and has 390 pages.
+This erotic romance is a paperback edition that was published by Pocket Books on May 12, 2009 and has 390 pages.

 Third in the B.A.D. romance suspense series.
 The couple focus is on Gabrielle Tynte Saxe and Carlos Delgado/Alejandro Durand.